UK Food & Drink | 2026/27

 • "Unlike early hot honey-style builds, which often rely on immediate sweetness and chilli warmth, Dark & Swicy has more depth.

-"Consider the complexity - the likes of dark berries bringing tartness and colour, tamarind delivering tang and stickiness, cola adding nostalgia, maple and bourbon bringing warmth, and fermented chilli offering savoury style.
+"Consider the complexity - the likes of dark berries bringing tartness and colour, tamarind delivering tang and stickiness, cola adding nostalgia, maple and bourbon bringing warmth, and fermented chilli throwing out deeply savoury hits.

-"That opens up plenty of development space: blackberry-glazed fried chicken, cherry chilli BBQ pork, hot maple pepperoni pizza, tamarind black pepper wings, blackcurrant chilli burgers, or halloumi with fermented chilli honey.
+"That opens up plenty of development space for those willing (able) to experiment: blackberry-glazed fried chicken, cherry chilli BBQ pork, hot maple pepperoni pizza, tamarind black pepper wings, blackcurrant chilli burgers, halloumi with fermented chilli honey - take your pick.

-"Hot honey opened the door.
-Dark Swicy might be what walks through it wearing better shoes."
+"That said, hot honey opened the door - Dark & Swicy might be what walks through it wearing cooler trainers."

 Tom Gatehouse, Senior Strategist